Drama on canvas: William Kentridge takes African stories to Hamburg | DW | 23.10.2020

 Read more: South Africa: the state of the arts 25 years after apartheid

-Though William Kentridge is a white contemporary artist, the South African trailblazer has sought to shine a light on the crimes of the Apartheid era with his prints, drawings and animation films.
+Though William Kentridge is a white contemporary artist, the South African trailblazer has sought not only to shine a light on the crimes of the Apartheid era with his prints, drawings and animation films but also to contextualize their background through storytelling.

 The Deichtorhallen Museum in Hamburg is now showing one of the biggest Kentridge retrospectives ever, titled "Why Should I Hesitate: Putting Drawing to Work."
 Following a successful run at the Zeitz-MOCAA Museum in Cape Town last year, the exhibition brings hundreds of Kentridge’s works to Germany, many of which will be seen in the country for the first time, recounting the career of one of the world's most prolific contemporary artists.